-I am a Ph.D. student at the IHPST focusing on the history of psychological disciplines.
-I studied Psychology (BA and MA) at the University of Padua (Italy) and I spent a semester at Boston University (USA) studying philosophy of science.
-Before moving to Canada, I worked as a Health Promoter in several reception centers for asylum seekers in North-East Italy and as an Headhunter for a Dutch multinational firm.
-My graduate studies at University of Toronto are funded by an Ontario Trillium Scholarship (OTS) award.
+Filippo is a Ph.D. student at the IHPST doing research on the history of normality in the West.
+He studied Psychology (BA and MA) at the University of Padua (Italy) and he spent a semester at Boston University (USA) studying philosophy of science.
+Before moving to Canada, he worked as a Health Promoter in several reception centers for asylum seekers in North-East Italy and as an Headhunter for a Dutch multinational firm.
+His graduate studies at University of Toronto are funded by an Ontario Trillium Scholarship (OTS) award.

 – Turchi GP & Sposini FM (2016).
 Al di là del normale e del patologico: Sulle possibilità normative tra medicina e psicologia.
 [Beyond Normality and Pathology: On the Normative Possibilities on Medicine and Psychology].
 Napoli: Edises.